-All Bluffton students complete an integrated general education program.
+In addition to completing a major course of studies to prepare for a career, Bluffton students also prepare for lifelong learning by completing an integrated general education program.
 This core program begins with First Year Seminar, a course to guide students' exploration of individual identity, and concludes with a Senior Capstone course, which addresses our role as global citizens.

 In between, students develop skills in writing and reasoning, and study the world

 around them in interdisciplinary courses in the arts, natural science, social science,